 Nutritional Content:

-Chayote can be consumed raw just like cucumber and it meets your daily requirement of Vitamin C, boosts immunity and the various plant compounds keep heart healthy.
-Avocado is your must-have if you are on a weight loss journey, helps bringing in inflammation.
+Chayote can be consumed raw just like cucumber and it meets your daily requirement of Vitamin C, boosts immunity and the various plant compounds keep the heart healthy.
+Avocado is your must-have if you are on a weight loss journey, helps bring in inflammation.
 Organic honey is a rich source of antioxidants, loaded with antibacterial and antifungal properties that can heal the body from within.
-Pepper is low on calorie and provides you with vitamins A, C, potassium, folic acid which are responsible for regulating various bodily functions.
-Olive oil keeps heart healthy, reduces inflammation while lemon juice triggers immunity.
-Walnuts are known for ability in improving the mood and functioning of the brain.
+Pepper is low on calories and provides you with vitamins A, C, potassium, and folic acid which are responsible for regulating various bodily functions.
+Olive oil keeps the heart healthy and reduces inflammation while lemon juice triggers immunity.
+Walnuts are known for their ability to improve the mood and functioning of the brain.

 Side Effects of Chayote: